tbrown/adventures/stories/1913-01-01-johnny-chuck.md

 to laugh and finally to sing merrily.

 She touched the little banks of snow that remained, and straightway they melted and disappeared.
-She kissed the eight babies of Unc' Billy Possum, and they kicked off the bedclothes under which old Mrs. Possum had tucked them and scrambled out of the big hollow tree to play.
+She kissed the eight babies of Uncle Billy Possum, and they kicked off the bedclothes under which old Mrs. Possum had tucked them and scrambled out of the big hollow tree to play.